Life imitates art as Pope Francis fights pneumonia while 'Conclave' he...

 Granted, those reviews were published before Francis entered the hospital Feb.
 14 with a complex lung infection that has taken him out of commission for the longest time of his 12-year papacy.

 It’s unclear if the newspapers would have published them after Francis’ health took such a dire turn.
-That's even more the case since it's clear from the opening scenes in the Vatican's modern Santa Marta hotel where Francis lives that “Conclave's” fictional dead pope is modeled after the real-life current one.
+That's even more the case since it's clear from the opening scenes that the figure of Francis is very much present in the film, from the opening scenes in the Vatican's modern Santa Marta hotel where Francis chose to live to one of the figures central to the plot.

-But at the very least, the life-imitating-art coincidence of “Conclave” the movie finding mass popular appeal at a time when the world's media has descended on Rome to monitor Francis' health has certainly piqued interest in what might happen in a real-life conclave.
+But at the very least, the life-imitating-art coincidence of “Conclave” the movie finding mass popular appeal at a time when the world's media has descended on Rome to monitor every update of Francis' health has certainly piqued interest in what might happen in a real-life conclave.

 “Conclave,” director Edward Berger’s adaptation of the Robert Harris novel starring Ralph Fiennes as the dean of the College of Cardinals, has been nominated for eight Academy Awards, including Best Picture.
 It goes into Sunday’s Oscars with a Bafta win for best picture and a SAG award for best ensemble.